 Information concerning the Bank is gathered to the Planning Division, which is in charge of information disclosure.
 Based on the information on occurred facts gathered, the Planning Division confirms the content and situation of the facts and estimates the possible development of the situation; identifies the best possible timing and method to disclose it by taking into account the possible effects on investors' judgment and other factors in light of the timely disclosure rules and regulations set by the stock exchange where the Bank is listed and the provisions of the Financial Instruments and Exchange Act; and discloses such information using the TD net after necessary approval is obtained.
-The information disclosed is promptly reported to the Board of Directors.
+The information disclosed is reported to the Board of Directors.

-With regard to information disclosed in the method above, after disclosure by the TD net, the information is then promptly distributed at related press clubs or other entities, and disclosed on the Bank's website to ensure broader recognition.
+With regard to information disclosed in the method above, after disclosure by the TD net, the information is then disclosed on the Bank's website, etc. and distributed at related press clubs or other entities to ensure broader recognition.